Sponsored content is promotional content created by an advertiser but posted by another publisher, brand, or influencer.

-Why does sponsored content work?
+Why is sponsored content effective?

 There are three main reasons why sponsored content is an effective tactic.
-It’s relevant and authoritative, which means a good portion of users who engage with a content publisher or influencer will enjoy sponsored content, too.
+It’s relevant and authoritative, which means that a good portion of users who engage with a content publisher or influencer will enjoy sponsored content, too.
 It only works this way when it’s delivered by two brands that operate in neighboring fields and when their target audiences share some common values.

 Pros and Cons of Sponsored Content